martinsson/BugsZero-Kata/README.md

 * Off-by-one errors is common
 * index out of bounds

-## business rules incoherent with data structure
+## Business rules incoherent with data structure
 * ex: list for a set of colours - duplicated colours
+* Solution: validate data and build Business Objects ASAP